fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 We first create an [`ObjectStore`](https://docs.rs/object_store/latest/object_store/trait.ObjectStore.html) that tells which cloud service we are using.
 We use [`AmazonS3Builder`](https://docs.rs/object_store/latest/object_store/aws/struct.AmazonS3Builder.html).
-We again wrap the result in an `Arc` to faciliate efficient cloning of something that would otherwise be un-clonable.
+We again wrap the result in an `Arc` to facilitate efficient cloning of something that would otherwise be un-clonable.
 We then create an [`object_store::path::Path as StorePath`](https://docs.rs/object_store/latest/object_store/path/struct.Path.html) using [`StorePath::parse`](https://docs.rs/object_store/latest/object_store/path/struct.Path.html#method.parse).
 Finally, we put the `ObjectStore` and `StorePath` together, creating an [`ObjectPath`](../struct.ObjectPath.html).